Geht Grad° like so?

 Public guided tours of the special exhibition, Thursdays at 4 pm

-Registration required: 0931-20594 0 or info@museum-franken.de
+Registration under 0931-20594 0 or info@museum-franken.de (in German)

 Thursday, June 18, 4 p.m.

-Dialogue tour "Climate and viticulture"
+Lecture "Climate and viticulture" (in German)

-Registration required: 0931-20594 0 or info@museum-franken.de
+Registration at 0931-20594 0 or info@museum-franken.de

 Thursday, July 16, 4 p.m.